Kawanis Anthony Owens -- Columbia

+“KJ” was born not breathing and premature, but yet a fighter.
+Our miracle baby that we prayed to the heavens for was a loving, smart, outgoing 5-year-old.
+Our bouncy, sweet, adventurous and brave little bear was full of life.
+“KJ” possessed a smile and hearty laugh that could make anyone's day.
+He loved to dance and always had a song in his heart.
+“KJ” had the most unique and joyous spirit.
+“KJ” was Jalee's sidekick and best friend.
+When you saw her, you will always see him, like two peas in a pod.

+“KJ” attended Harbison West Elementary School.
+Although “KJ” was autistic, that did not define him.

-He was the grandson of the late Capt.
-Anthony "Tony" Owens and Jacqueline Simpson Owens.
+“KJ” was preceded in death by his paternal grandparents, Capt.
+Anthony “Tony” Owens and Jacqueline Simpson-Owens, and great-grandfather, Rudy Pompey.

+“KJ” has left such a bright light in the world and the lives of those who were blessed to have known him.
+He will be dearly missed.
+His precious memories will forever be cherished by his parents, Kawanis and Jessica Owens; sister, Jalee Charles; grandmother, Letha Pompey; grandfathers, Matthew Charles and Marvin Baker; uncles, LaBrone Berry and Anthony R. (Kawana) Owens; aunts, Antonia Turkvant, Jasmine Rice, Christie Rice and Tiara (Dallas) Goodman; great-grandmothers, Willie Mae Owens-Ross and Sarah (Eddie) Tyson; and a host of great uncles, aunts, other relatives and friends.

+“KJ” loved his mommy and daddy's hugs, cuddles and kisses.
+Our little bear will never be forgotten and will always and forever remain in our hearts and spirit.
+He will be an Angel looking over our family.

 Obituaries Newsletter